 Divorcing parents have an added set of issues to resolve.
-A divorce is an already complicated and emotional process.
+Divorce is an already complicated and emotional process.
 When children are involved, it can become unbearable.
 Issues like child custody and visitation can take its toll on the family as the established nuclear family unit will be disrupted greatly.
 The results of a child custody case are never easy.
 One parent will most likely lose the consistent access they have enjoyed for so long.
 The results may ultimately have a tremendous strain on the relationship between the noncustodial parent and the child.
 The idea that a parent will not see their child every day can be overwhelming.
 When parents can agree to terms, child custody and visitation can be an uncontested issue.
 When they cannot, a court may need to decide on the matter for them.
 Whatever the case, if you are a parent involved in a divorce, it is important to have quality legal support on hand through the process.
 Contact the Law Office of Sarina Gianna, LLC for a consultation to discuss your legal matter with a compassionate and effective attorney.

 Custody arrangements in New Jersey

 Physical custody: Physical custody, also known as residential custody, relates to where the child will spend more time per week.
 The party that wins physical custody, known as the custodial parent, will see the child more nights per week.
 The other party will often have consistent access to the child and nights of their own.
-Under the best circumstances, parents can work collaboratively in order to split their time evenly, known as joint physical custody.
+Under the best circumstances, parents can work collaboratively to split their time evenly, known as joint physical custody.

 Factors that impact child custody